ray-project/ray/doc/source/user-profiling.rst

 Timing Performance Using Python's Timestamps
 --------------------------------------------
-One quick way to sanity-check the performance of the three loops is simply to time how long it takes to complete each loop version.
+One way to sanity-check the performance of the three loops is simply to time how long it takes to complete each loop version.
 We can do this using python's built-in ``time`` `module`_.